hartwigmedical/hmftools/sv-linx/README.md

 ## Visualisation

-Visualisations of the LINX output can be generated with the accompanying tool as described [here](./README_VIS.md).
+Visualisations of the Linx output can be generated with the accompanying tool as described [here](./README_VIS.md).
 Shown below is an example of a SS18-SSX1 fusion:

 <p align="center">